chuckmilam/create-ks-iso/README.md

 - [ ] Option to write randomly-generated creds into a vault (post-hook?)

 ## History
 The initial script harkens back to when I first started using kickstart.
-Sometime around 2007-2008, I had to automate the deployment of 200+ Linux workstations where systems had to be securely disk-wiped and redeployed frequently.
-PXE booting and kickstart were life (and sanity) savers.
-Later, adding requirements for STIG compliance brought on additional challenges.
-The increased pace of rapid prototyping and testing helped streamline it further.
+Faced with the (re)deployment of 200+ Linux workstations that had to be disk-wiped and redeployed frequently, I knew I needed to automate.
+PXE booting and kickstart were sanity-savers.
+Later, adding STIG compliance requirements brought additional challenges.
+Rapid prototyping and testing with virtualization helped streamline it further.
 Now I'm looking to use it for automated pipeline testing in places where containers don't quite make sense.

 ## Acknowledgments
 This project references and acknowledges the following resources: